Whats the halachic basis for leaving out the hair tied up into a bun at the back with a mitpachat (scarf)?

 It would be more difficult to claim woman exposing a bun in the back would satisfy Rav Moshe Feinstein’s ruling that up to a tefach of hair can be exposed, because Rav Moshe writes about total area (up to a square tefach), and does not refer to volume.

 In the last few years, this style of hair covering has become increasingly common, especially in Israel.
 It is hard to know, though, what drives certain trends.
-Sometimes a particular women has learned the sources and chosen her style of hair covering based on the halachic discussion.
+Sometimes a particular women has learned the sources and chosen her style of hair covering based on the halachic discussion or has consulted a halachic authority.
 At other times, a woman may look to her peer group, without necessarily checking if the practice she adopts has halachic backing.
-In our articles on head covering, we try to give women an understanding of the different halachic approaches, to empower women to make informed halachic decisions.
+In our articles on head covering, we try to give women an understanding of the different halachic approaches, to help women to make informed halachic decisions.

 Marked as spam